julianbaker/Snag-for-Audius/README.md

 # Snag (for Audius)

 Audius doesn't make it easy to grab images from a page.
 Sometimes you need to.
-That's why I made Snag — a tiny Chrome extension that lets you quickly grab assets from Audius artist profiles, tracks, playlists, and albums.
+That's why I made Snag, a lightweight Chrome extension that lets you quickly grab assets from Audius artist profiles, tracks, playlists, and albums.

-Just click, and you've got a zip of everything you need.
+Just click, and you'll have a zip of everything you need.

 [<img src="badgeAudius@2x.png" alt="Powered by Audius" width="240"/>](https://audius.co)